FAITHWEAR MINISTRY SCROLL — Updated on January 23, 2026

 Before anything began, God already knew the beginning and the end, for “I am the Alpha and the Omega, the first and the last, the beginning and the end” (Revelation 22:13).
 Nothing rises or falls outside His sight, because “known to God from eternity are all His works” (Acts 15:18).
 Before your eyes ever opened to this world, He knew you, and He had already called you home.
-He spoke this truth plainly when He said, “Before I formed you in the womb I knew you, and before you were born I consecrated you” (Jeremiah 1:5).
+He declared, “Before I formed you in the womb I knew you, and before you were born I consecrated you” (Jeremiah 1:5).
 Your life did not begin at birth; it began in His knowing.

 Sometimes our wrestling with Him makes the journey feel longer than it should.
 Sometimes the detours feel like delays.
 But nothing is hidden from the Lord, for “no creature is hidden from His sight, but all are naked and exposed to the eyes of Him to whom we must give account” (Hebrews 4:13).
 Nothing in your life has ever surprised Him.
 Nothing has ever slipped past His awareness.
 Everything has an order, and everything unfolds in its appointed time, because “to everything there is a season, and a time for every matter under heaven” (Ecclesiastes 3:1).
 What feels slow to you is not slow to Him.
 What feels delayed to you is not delayed in His design.